-Suppose now that $X$ is an algebra over an $N_{\infty}$-operad $\ma{O}$ associated to a $G$-indexing system $\Ind$.
+Suppose now that $X$ is an algebra over an $N_{\infty}$-operad $\ma{O}$ associated with a $G$-indexing system $\Ind$.
 If $K \leqslant H$ are subgroups of $G$ such that $H/K$ belongs to $\Ind$, then we may construct a transfer map $\TTT_{K}^{H}:X^K \to X^H$.
 However, the construction of $\TTT_{K}^{H}$ requires the choice of an $H/K$-equivariant operation on $X$, that is only unique up to homotopy.
 The homotopy groups of $X$ thus give rise to \emph{$\Ind$-incomplete Mackey functors}, defined in terms of an incomplete version of the Burnside category $\Buri$, as studied by Blumberg and Hill in \cite{MR3773736}.
-This structure can't be na\"ively promoted to the space $X$ itself, as the transfers depend on the choice of homotopies.
+This structure cannot be na\"ively promoted to the space $X$ itself, as the transfers depend on the choice of homotopies.
 To take these homotopies into account, the \emph{$\Ind$-Burnside category} $\Buri$ can be upgraded into a $(2,1)$-category, the \emph{$\Ind$-effective Burnside category $\SpaG$}, remembering isomorphisms between spans.
-The $(2,1)$-category $\SpaG$ leads also to a notion of \emph{higher $\Ind$-incomplete Mackey functors} (with value in the $\infty$-category of spaces) defined as presheaves (of spaces) over $\SpaG$ which preserve finite products.
-In this paper, we propose the construction of an equivalence between the $\infty$-category of (higher) $\Ind$-incomplete Mackey functors and the $\infty$-category of algebras in $G$-topological spaces over an $N_{\infty}$-operad $\ma{O}$ associated to $\Ind$.
+The $(2,1)$-category $\SpaG$ leads also to a notion of \emph{higher $\Ind$-incomplete Mackey functors} (with value in the $\infty$-category of spaces) defined as presheaves (of spaces) over $\SpaG$ that preserve finite products.
+In this paper, we construct an equivalence between the $\infty$-category of (higher) $\Ind$-incomplete Mackey functors and the $\infty$-category of algebras in $G$-topological spaces over an $N_{\infty}$-operad $\ma{O}$ associated with $\Ind$.
 More precisely, the main result of this paper is the following theorem.